AWA Labeling Support

 - Natural/Naturally Raised (relatively meaningless)

-Please see AWA’s labeling guide Food Labeling for Dummies (below) for information on additional terms and claims.
+Please see AWA’s labeling guide Food Labels Exposed (below) for information on additional terms and claims.

 Keep it real – and simple